KristiantoKT/adprog-2018/tutorial-5/README.md

 > Feel free to use this section to write your own notes related to your attempt
 > in doing the tutorial.
 You can also use this section to write text for
 > answering question(s) mentioned in the task checklists.

+MVC Pattern stands for Model-View-Controller Pattern, and this pattern is used to separate application's concerns.

+Model of Sprint Boot Framework is located on every class that represent the object, like `Person` class.
+View of Spring Boot Framework is located on every HTML file.
+Controller of Spring Boot Framework is located on every class that handle the object, like `PersonController` class